 1. Rev Transcription

 Rev Transcription is a San Francisco based transcription company funded by Globespan.
 They normally have transcription jobs for both beginners and experienced transcriptionists.
-If hired, you will transcribe files in academic, focus group meetings, business transcription among others.
+If hired, you will transcribe files in academic realms, focus group meetings, business transcription, and more.
 Transcribers can earn up to $1,500 per month.

 They have an easy-to-use platform for claiming transcription jobs and submitting completed transcripts.
 They also have a forum where transcribers can share and express their views on how best they can serve the customers.
 Payment is weekly via PayPal and work is available 24/7.